 - Do your dialogue tags* change or are they too repetitive?

-*A dialogue tag is a phrase that comes before, in the middle of, or after a quotation or set of quotations to note who is speaking.
+*A dialogue tag is a phrase that comes before, in the middle of, or after a set of quotation marks to note who is speaking.
 For example, “My favourite colour is yellow!”
 Sarah said.
 The dialogue tag is “Sarah said.”

-THIRD: Copy edit.
-This is when you will check for grammar, punctuation, and spelling.
+This is when you'll check for grammar, punctuation, and spelling.
 While you’re editing, try using a ruler to cover the next few lines so that you can really focus on one line at a time.

 Once you’re done pre-editing, take a break.
 Put your manuscript aside for at least a day and then come back to it.
 This will let you view your manuscript with a fresh perspective and help you catch mistakes you might have missed.